neurosnap/jQuery-nysTables/README.md

   *  visible (Bool default = true) -- Determines whether or not to display the column, true if column is not nullable or default
   *  classes (String or Array of Strings) -- Will attempt to add CSS classes to column of data, useful for event handling.
 String is looking for space delimited, e.g. { classes: "class one two three" }.
+  *  inputs (Object) -- Same as global inputs only targets specific column

+#### inputs as Object
+This object gets checked against the column's data type and returns a string containing HTML content for the input box or whatever content you want instead.
+Defaults:
+  *  int -- text box
+  *  float -- text box
+  *  varchar -- text box
+  *  text -- textarea
+  *  bit - radio buttons
+  *  date - text box
+  *  datetime - text box
+  *  fk (function foreign_key_info Obj) -- Used as the default foreign key select dropdown as a function and returns the HTML for the FK column

 Callbacks
 ---------